bkil/decencast/doc/plan.md

 ## Concepts

 * Try to address the use cases of existing users
-* Outreach to new areas with low income over the digital divide
+* Outreach to new areas with low income to counter the digital divide

 ## Software